Betoken/documents/Formalize Governance using DAOs/We Need to Formalize Governance Research using DAOs.md

 2. Used formal logic and mathematics to prove that our system will work how we claimed it would.

 We believe that doing these two things is essential to establishing a serious field of research into governance systems.
 We need to use precise language in order to start communicating our ideas properly with each other, and we need to back up our ideas with convincing evidence, whether by using mathematical analyses or by conducting experiments.

+You can go to [betoken.fund](https://betoken.fund/) to learn more about us, or check out [a working demo on the Rinkeby Testnet](https://betoken.fund/betoken-ui).

 We hope that our attempt to formalize our governance system can give you a reference of how it can be done.